chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     writeBlock("T" + toolFormat.format(tool.number), mFormat.format(6));
     writeln('M98 P1234 (call subroutine 1234)');

+In the code this renders to:

+    M98 P1234 (call subroutine 1234)
+    N25 M9
+    N30 T18 M6
+    M98 P1234 (call subroutine 1234)

+As can be seen also the coolant off (M9) needed to be wrapped.
+Found this by testing.

 **NOTE:** A tool change requires the tool to be measured again.
 For this I added the G79 command to the [M66](M66.txt) macro, which resides in the following folder on the PC:

     C:\ProgramData\KinetiC-NC\macros